stevokk/react-places-autocomplete/README.md

 Function gets called with two parameters: ({ query, results }, callback)

 After any logic you implement, call the callback function passing the results array.
 You are able to return additional fields that will be available in the item template on render.

+__NOTE:__ Using this will disable the functionality of `clearItemsOnError` as it currently conflicts behaviour wise.

 <a name="utility-functions"></a>
 ## Utility Functions